-To confirm response to treatment, PCR testing can be done on stool, saliva, or other tissue.
-However, other authorities recommend repeat biopsy after 1 yr with microscopy to document bacilli (not just macrophages, which may persist for years after successful treatment) in conjunction with PCR testing.
+To confirm response to treatment, polymerase chain reaction (PCR) testing can be done on stool, saliva, or other tissue.
+However, other authorities recommend repeat biopsy after 1 year with microscopy to document bacilli (not just macrophages, which may persist for years after successful treatment) in conjunction with PCR testing.

 Relapses are common and may occur years later.
 If relapse is suspected, small-bowel biopsies or PCR testing should be done (regardless of affected organ systems) to determine presence of free bacilli.

-Infection by the bacteria T. whipplei affects many organs, including the GI tract.
+Infection by the bacteria T. whipplei affects many organs, including the gastrointestinal tract.

 Small bowel mucosal involvement causes malabsorption.